Entanglement structure of current-driven diffusive fermion systems: Random circuit model

-\emph{Phase I to III crossover.---}The phase I to III crossover, which occurs in the regime $p_1<p_2$, is distinct from the other two crossovers because the system can no longer be treated as non-interacting or weakly interacting fermions in the crossover regime.
-Moreover, due to the weak scaling of the butterfly velocity as $(p_1p_2)^{1/4}$ in this regime, the ballistic operator spreading can play a secondary role in determining the properties of the NEAS crossover.
-This follows by a similar argument that was used in describing the phase I to II crossover.
-Since the partial swaps are needed to break up the single-site density operators, the action of the $p_1$ gates is crucial to realizing local equilibrium, however, for $p_1L^2 \ll 1$ the probability is small of the partial swaps acting before the density operators are diffusively exchanged with the reservoirs.
-The distinction from the phase I to II crossover is that the ballistic operator spreading can lead to a rapid dissipation of the non-conserved operators to the reservoirs even for $p_1 L^2 \sim 1$.
-In fact, according to our expression for the butterfly velocity this over-damping of the coherences persists until $p_1p_2 L^4 \sim 1$.
-Of course for too small values of $p_1$ our derivation of $v_B$ no longer applies because the entire system reaches the NEAS after application of $\sim L^3$ gates (note that this is the number of gates applied to the system within a Thouless time $\tau_{\rm Th} = L^2/D$); however, $p_1 L^3 \sim 1$ is still a much smaller scale than the crossover scale set by the Thouless time of $p_1 L^2 \sim 1$.
+\emph{Phase I to III crossover.---}The phase I to III crossover, which occurs in the regime $p_1<p_2$, is distinct from the other two crossovers because the system can no longer be treated as noninteracting or weakly interacting fermions in the crossover regime.
+Moreover, because of the weak scaling of the butterfly velocity as $(p_1p_2)^{1/4}$ in this regime, the ballistic operator spreading can play a secondary role in determining the properties of the NEAS crossover.
+This feature of the phase I to III crossover follows from a similar argument that was used in describing the phase I to II crossover.
+Since the partial swaps are needed to break up the single-site density operators, the action of the $p_1$ gates is crucial to realizing local equilibrium; however, for $p_1L^2 \ll 1$, the probability of the partial swaps acting before the density operators are diffusively exchanged with the reservoirs is small.
+The distinction from the phase I to II crossover is that the ballistic operator spreading can lead to a rapid dissipation of the nonconserved operators to the reservoirs even for $p_1 L^2 \sim 1$.
+In fact, according to our expression for the butterfly velocity, this overdamping of the coherences persists until $p_1p_2 L^4 \sim 1$.
+Of course for too-small values of $p_1$, our derivation of $v_B$ no longer applies because the entire system reaches the NEAS after application of about $L^3$ gates (note that this is the number of gates applied to the system within a Thouless time $\tau_{\rm Th} = L^2/D$); however, $p_1 L^3 \sim 1$ is still a much smaller scale than the crossover scale set by the Thouless time of $p_1 L^2 \sim 1$.